Quasiflats in hierarchically hyperbolic spaces: Introduction

 \subsection{Induced quasi-isometries on factored spaces and quasi-isometric classification}

-In \cite{hhs3}, we introduced the notion of \emph{factored spaces} of an HHS.
-These are obtained from a given HHS by ``coning off'' a collection of product regions, and they are HHS themselves with respect to a substructure of the original HHS.
-Factored spaces are central in the proof of finite asymptotic dimension~\cite{hhs3}, and naturally occurring examples include: the Weil-Petersson metric on Teichm\"uller space, which is (quasi-isometric to) a factored space of the corresponding mapping class group; and, in any HHS, a space quasi-isometric to the image of $\cuco X$ in $\fontact S$ for the $\nest$--maximal element $S$ (e.g., $\fontact S$ is the curve graph of $S$ when $S$ is a surface and $\cuco X=\MCG(S)$).
+In \cite[\S 2]{hhs3}, we introduced the notion of \emph{factored spaces} of an HHS.
+These are obtained from a given HHS by ``coning off'' a collection of product regions.
+Factored spaces are HHSs themselves, with respect to a substructure of the original HHS structure.
+Factored spaces are central in the proof of finite asymptotic dimension~\cite{hhs3}.

+A notable naturally-occurring example is that the Weil-Petersson metric on Teichm\"uller space is quasi-isometric to a factored space of the corresponding mapping class group.
+In any HHS, we proved in \cite[Corollary~2.9]{hhs3} that there exists a factor space which is quasi-isometric to $\fontact S$ for the $\nest$--maximal element $S$ (e.g., for the mapping class group of a surface $S$ then $\fontact S$ is the curve graph of $S$).

 In Theorem \ref{thm:cone_bound} we use the Quasiflats Theorem as a starting point to show that the image of any quasiflat in a certain factored space is bounded.
 For now, we just state a new result about mapping class groups which is a special case of Theorem \ref{thm:cone_bound}: